 Tex.
 Ed.
 Code § 12.106(f)(4).
-19 TAC § 100.1101(b), (c) requires that the Board of a Richard Milburn Academy/Texas, Inc.maintain the primary responsibility for implementing the public Richard Milburn Academy program authorized by the open-enrollment charter and ensuring the performance of the students enrolled in its Richard Milburn Academys in accordance with the Tex.
-Ed.
-Code.
-The rule further provides, under (b)(1), that "An open-enrollment charter grants to the governing body of a Richard Milburn Academy/Texas, Inc.the authority to operate a Richard Milburn Academy" and, under (b)(2), that, "Except as provided by this section, the governing
+19 TAC § 100.1101(b), (c) requires that the Board of a Richard Milburn Academy/Texas, Inc.maintain the primary responsibility for implementing the public Richard Milburn Academy

-- (f) Approve the annual financial and compliance report; - (g) Set compensation for the Superintendent and employees through the adoption of policy and the annual operating budget, including RMA's salary and wage schedules; - (h) Approve contracts for the acquisition of personal property;4 - (i) Amend its governing documents (articles of incorporation or certificate of formation, corporate bylaws and any other document or record establishing the protocols and practices of the Board and Richard Milburn Academy) subject to approval of a charter amendment by the commissioner of education; and - (j) Establish and staff committees to support the Board with its fiscal oversight of RMA's business affairs, finances and operations. - Sec.
+- (f) Approve the annual financial and compliance report; - (g) Set compensation for the Superintendent and employees through the adoption of policy and the annual operating budget, including RMA's salary and wage schedules; - (h) Approve contracts for the acquisition of personal property; - (i) Amend its governing documents (articles of incorporation or certificate of formation, corporate bylaws and any other document or record establishing the protocols and practices of the Board and Richard Milburn Academy) subject to approval of a charter amendment by the commissioner of education; and - (j) Establish and staff committees to support the Board with its fiscal oversight of RMA's business affairs, finances and operations. - Sec.
 3.2.
 This final authority notwithstanding, the Board hereby authorizes their Delegate as the Superintendent, to initially exercise the authority set forth in this policy. - Sec.
 3.3.
 In accordance with applicable Board policy, the Delegate shall report to the Board any business arrangement or transaction with an individual that is an officer, and any conflicted, interested, or related party, as defined in other Board policy or applicable law, expressly including family members by blood or marriage to the third-degree.
 RMA and its officers may not enter into a business arrangement or conduct a transaction in such a manner so as to circumvent this requirement. - Sec.
 3.4.
 At the Board's discretion, the Board may, at any time, review any business arrangement or transaction subject to this policy and approve or disapprove the Delegate's initial action on the Board's behalf. - Sec.
 3.5.
-Any delegation of authority notwithstanding, the Board remains responsible for any business arrangement or transaction undertaken by the Delegate.8
+Any delegation of authority notwithstanding, the Board remains responsible for any business arrangement or transaction undertaken by the Delegate.